attish/attish.github.io/index.md

+---
-# Welcome to my home
+title: Welcome to my home
+---

 My name is Attila István Nagy, and I am a psychiatrist with a passion for coding and AI.

 A previous project is [a Dynamo-like distributed data store](https://attish.github.io/bugout-dynamo-concept/bugout-dynamo-concept.html)